-The department will award assistantships to exemplary first year graduate students that meet the high end of the requirements for admission into the program: 3.0 GPA or higher, 300 GRE, 3.5 analytical writing score, and three letters of recommendations.
+The department will award assistantships to exemplary first year graduate students that meet the high end of the requirements for admission into the program with 3.0 GPA or higher, demonstrated research and teaching experience, and strong letters of recommendations.
 GA and TA recipients must register for at least 12 graduate credit hours for fall and spring semester of the year they are working.
 The GA will work with their advisor for 20 hours per week during the fall and spring semesters.
 The TA will typically work with the course instructor for the Personal Nutrition course for 10 hours per week in the fall and spring semester.
 The TA stipend award may be renewable for a second year based on good performance.

 The Graduate Incentive Scholarship is funded by the Graduate School and covers all or part of a student’s tuition and fees.
 The appointing program sends scholarship offers to students who apply to the program, including information about the amount and duration of the award and the terms of the offer.
 Students must maintain all of the required eligibility requirements in their offer letter to maintain their tuition scholarship.

 Established in 2016 by an anonymous donor and the Gerber Foundation with matching funds from UC Health.
 Provides tuition assistance for recipient(s) enrolled in the Bachelor of Sciences in Dietetics or the Master of Sciences in Nutrition programs.
 Recipient(s) must have a diverse background, based upon factors, including, but not limited to, socio-economic status (family income, wealth, etc.), parental education, cultural awareness, and history of overcoming diversity.
 Recipient(s) must have and maintain at least a 3.2 GPA.
 Students eligible for this award must be engaged in clinical work or research with UC Health.
 Students who have applied and been accepted into these programs will be notified if they are a recipient of this scholarship.